seanwo/how-to/ubuntu-mediabox/setup.md

 gpg --export -a "duplicity" > public.key
 gpg --export-secret-key -a "duplicity" > private.key
 ```
-**Backup these keys (along with the passphrase to unlock the secret key) in a secure location such as https://www.lastpass.com.**
+**Backup these keys (along with the passphrase to unlock the secret key) in a secure location such as https://www.lastpass.com.**  Then remove the .key files.

 ```console
 sudo mkdir /var/log/duplicity